-MBF3C1

-College
+MBF3C1 College

 This course enables students to broaden their understanding of mathematics as a problem-solving tool in the real world.
-Students will extend their understanding of quadratic relations; investigate situations involving exponential growth; solve problems involving compound interest; solve financial problems connected with vehicle ownership; develop their ability to reason by collecting, analysing, and evaluating data involving one variable; connect probability and statistics; and solve problems in geometry and trigonometry.
+Students will extend their understanding of quadratic relations, as well as of measurement and geometry; investigate situations involving exponential growth; solve problems involving compound interest; solve financial problems connected with vehicle ownership; and develop their ability to reason by collecting, analysing, and evaluating data involving one or two variables.
 Students will consolidate their mathematical skills as they solve problems and communicate their thinking.

-Prerequisite: MPM2D1 or MFM2P1
+Prerequisite: MFM2P1 or MPM2D1 or MPM2DA